 Skip to main content

-What a wonderful sight?, a flight of migratory birds descending over the Ana Sagar Lake.
+What a wonderful sight!
+Migratory birds are descending over the Ana Sagar Lake.
 These migratory creatures travel across the globe along the flyways.
-They are an annual attraction to the birders and the non-birders.
-The majestic beauty of these birds gliding on the surface of water, their winged formations, and their synchronized flights continue to mesmerize us year after year.
+They are an annual attraction for the birders and the non-birders.
+The majestic beauty of these birds gliding on the water's surface, their winged formations, and synchronized flights continue to mesmerize us year after year.

-The other day, I talked to my younger son, who had been working from home since the lockdown and intended to visit Goa with his friends and work from there.
+As I spoke to my younger son, who had been working from home since the COVID lockdown, I found out that he had intended to visit Goa with his friends and work from there.
 A few of his friends had migrated to beautiful destinations far away from their homes for similar purposes.
 Mentally, I continued to draw an analogy with this avian migration.

-Like these birds, even our young ones stay in our safe havens, perfecting their physiology and morphology.
-Soon, it is time for them to seek higher education or time to leave in pursuit of a job.
-They flap their wings and set out to soar higher and higher to the distant lands.
-They inhabit new places, take on new challenges, and even have new experiences in their world.
+Like these birds, even our young ones stay in our safe havens, perfecting their physiology.
+Soon, it is time for them to seek higher education or to leave in pursuit of a job.
+Flapping their wings, they set out to soar higher to the distant lands, inhabit new places, take on new challenges, and even have new experiences.

-Irrespective of their size and color, birds have continued to represent life even in the oldest of literature, whether it is a Dove with an olive leaf as a symbol of peace, an Eagle for its sharp eyes, a Falcon for its power, a Peacock for its pride or a Swan for its grace.
-It is all to the tryst with destiny.
+Irrespective of their size and color, birds have continued to represent life even in the oldest part of literature, whether it is a Dove with an olive leaf as a symbol of peace, an Eagle for its sharp eyes, a Falcon for its power, a Peacock for its pride, or a Swan for its grace.
+It is all a matter of destiny.

 Comments